 In 2019, almost half of the world’s population was using social media.
-Businesses who ignore social media these days are doing so at their own peril.
+Businesses that ignore social media these days are doing so at their own peril.
 Sites like Facebook, Instagram, and Twitter are often used as platforms for content marketing.
 They can also be used for client acquisition.

 a) How To Book Clients Through Social Media